Shaon9801/Predicting-and-Understanding-Customer-Attrition/README.md

 ### Project Description
 This project analyzes pizza sales data using **SQL** to generate insights into revenue, customer behaviour, and sales trends.
 It aims to help businesses understand sales performance, customer preferences, and operational efficiency.
 ## Objectives:
-- `Import & Validate Data:` Load and ensure the quality of two customer data tables.
+- `Import & Validate Data:`Import and quality-check two customer data tables.
-- `Data Preprocessing:` Clean, merge, and prepare the data for analysis.
+- `Data Preprocessing:`Clean, merge, and prepare the data for analysis.
-- `Exploratory Data Analysis (EDA):` Analyze churn patterns to uncover insights.
+- `Exploratory Data Analysis (EDA):`Analyze churn patterns to uncover insights.
 - `Model Development:` Build a predictive classification model to estimate churn probability.
 - `Model Interpretation & Insights:` Interpret model results and translate them into actionable business insights.

 ### Data Preparation and Cleaning:
+-  Our first objective is to Import & Join two customer Data Tables, then Remove Duplicate Rows & Columns       and Fill in Missing Values.
+-  Our Second Objective is to Clean the Data by fixing inconsistencies in labeling, handling erroneous          values, and fixing currency fields.
 -  Some libraries are used for data manipulation, numerical computations, and visualization.
 -  Data from two sheets are read — one for customer demographics and another for account-level details.
 -  Datasets are merged on the CustomerId column to create a unified dataset.

 ## Data Cleaning Steps: